 - There are five species of Ebola virus, with the Zaire strain being the most fatal.
 It caused the largest outbreak in history, which is the one in West Africa.

-Do you have any interesting facts about Ebola that we’ve missed?
-Share them here in the comments section below!
+Do you know any facts about the Ebola virus?
+Share them in the comments below!

 This page was last modified on August 15, 2021.
 Suggest an edit